Yuzhen11/Effective_CPP/ch2_constructors_destructors_and_assignment_operations.md

 * Compilers may implicitly generate a class's default constructor, copy constructor, copy assignemnt operator, adn destructor.

-## Item 6: Explicitly disallow the use of compiler generated funcoitns you do not want
+## Item 6: Explicitly disallow the use of compiler generated functions you do not want

 Ways to prevent object to be copied.